-The conference has been designed for reflection, refreshment, fellowship and discussion.
-Our key speaker is Dr Ian Bissett, who will explore the theme Stories of Hope with us, and Dr Rosemary Dewerse will lead us in devotional sessions focussed on Mary, mother of Jesus.
-There was a range of seminars designed to enrich our lives and practice, and some great connections made with friends and colleagues from all over New Zealand.
+The conference was designed for reflection, refreshment, fellowship and discussion.
+Our key speaker was Dr Ian Bissett, who explored the theme Stories of Hope with us through his own journey, and Dr Rosemary Dewerse lead us in devotional sessions focussed on Mary, mother of Jesus.
+There was a range of great seminars which enriched our lives and practice, and some great connections made with friends and colleagues from all over New Zealand.
 For more information, reflect back using our Conference Booklet.

 Thank-you to all who participated in our 2017 National Conference.
 A review, as well as podcasts and photos are still available here.